lexpk/Computer-Aided-Verification-UE/exercise1/readme.md

 puzzle is a sequence of moves that reaches the goal state.
 Locations are annotated with their identifiers, and the edge between house and tree is annotated with a conjunction of conditions.

 The file `examples/dogbunny.smv` contains part of the encoding of the puzzle.
 Complete the encoding by adding the missing parts.
-Annotate our solution with explanations.
+Annotate your solution with explanations.
 Run NuSMV on the file `examples/dogbunny.smv` and include the output in your submission.
 Explain the output.
 In particular, explain how the counter example corresponds to a solution of the puzzle.

 ### Exercise 1.3